Buying Guide: The American Football

 Usage: NFL, NCAA (Division 1), European Elite.

-The professional standard (like the famous Wilson "The Duke" ).
-Made from tanned cowhide, often by the Horween tannery.
+The professional standard (like the famous Wilson "The Duke").
+Made from tanned cowhide leather, often by Horween tannery.

-- Advantage: Unparalleled touch once the ball is broken in.
+- Advantage: Unmatched feel once the ball is "broken-in."
 Extreme durability.

 - Disadvantage: Slippery when new.
 Requires a rigorous brushing and maintenance process to activate the "tack" (grip).
 Susceptible to moisture if not treated.